codalnest/files/lgc.md

 Elective local officials shall be entitled to the same leave privileges as those enjoyed by appointive local officials, including the cumulation and commutation thereof.

-SECTION 82.
+Section 82.
 Resignation of Elective Local Officials. - (a) Resignations by elective local officials shall be deemed effective only upon acceptance by the following authorities: (1) The President, in the case of governors, vice- governors, and mayors and vice-mayors of highly urbanized cities and independent component cities; (2) The governor, in the case of municipal mayors, municipal vice-mayors, city mayors and city vice-mayors of component cities;

 (3) The Sanggunian concerned, in the case of Sanggunian members; and (4) The city or municipal mayor, in the case of Barangay officials.